ZGIS/malawi_atlas_public/docs/server.rst

 Update Software
 ---------------

 From a security point of view it is necessary to update the server operating system (Windows, Linux, etc. ) and all programs regularly.
 However, every update also has the risk that afterwards something does not work anymore like expected.

-Especially Java updates can brake Apache Tomcat and the GeoServer.
-The last time when this happened, this solution was helpful:
+Especially Java updates can break GeoServer.

-- open ``C:\apache-tomcat-9.0.10\bin\tomcat9w.exe``
-- open the tab ``Java``
-- set in ``Java Virtual Machine`` the path to the updated Java binaries e.g. ``C:\Program Files\Java\jre1.8.0_191\bin\server\jvm.dll``
-- eventually restart server

 Upload Data